 - On February 24, 2020, the Group's BOD approved to accept the Letter of Intent (LOI) of Vnesto Capital to finance the expansion project of the Group.
 Under the LOI, the Group was eligible to avail up to US\$100,000,000 of long-term financing.
 The financing shall be a long-term loan with interest pegged at treasury bill plus 3%.
 After the acceptance of the LOI, the formal application process shall commence.
-As at date of report, the LOI application process is not yet completed. - On February 24, 2020, the Group's BOD approved the subscription of shares of Binangonan Rural Bank, Inc. (BRB).
-The subscription is in line with the inclusive growth thru the establishment of an agricultural ecosystem being envisioned by the Group.
-BRB has licensed financial technology platforms that can improve the access of Filipino farmers especially those in the remote area, to the Agri Agra Micro Financing.
-As at date of report, the subscription agreement between the Group and BRB is not yet completed.
-Also, the Group is in the process of securing letter of no objection from BSP to transfer to Greenergy Holdings, Inc. - On March 20, 2020, the Group's BOD approved the amendment of the terms and conditions of the stock rights offering.
+As at date of report, the LOI application process is not yet completed. - On March 20, 2020, the Group's BOD approved the amendment of the terms and conditions of the stock rights offering.
 It shall have the entitlement ratio of 2.5:1, with every existing shareholder of 2.5 shares shall be entitled to 1 stock rights share, with the offer price of P1 par value.